-This micro-credential is designed to provide practical skills, techniques and tools for staff members working directly with clients/patients who are struggling with trauma-related symptoms and for keeping oneself emotionally balanced and healthy while supporting those they work with.
+Gain practical skills, techniques and tools to stay emotionally balanced and healthy as you work directly with clients/patients who are struggling with trauma-related symptoms and support others you work with.

-This training is designed to provide practical skills, techniques and tools for staff members working directly with clients/patients who are struggling with trauma-related symptoms and for keeping oneself emotionally balanced and healthy while supporting those they work with.
+This training is designed for staff members working directly with clients/patients who are struggling with trauma-related symptoms.
 Participants will learn how being trauma-responsive can support their own wellness as well as improve workplace culture and service provision.
 The promotion of resilience and growth will also be explored.

 The core components of this training are based on a need for the frontline workforce to be equipped with tools and skills to support their clients/patients in coping with common trauma reactions without the need to be a trauma-therapist.
-The content of the training is heavily anchored in what the field has learned about the nervous system—meaning that practical strategies and skills being learned are supported by neuroscience.
+The content of the training is heavily anchored in what the field has learned about the nervous system — meaning that practical strategies and skills being learned are supported by neuroscience.

 Requirements